recommended by Jen Sper, School Choral and Classroom Music Specialist

 For more quality resources for your music classroom, visit our website or contact us!

 About the Author:

 Jen Sper has been with Stanton’s since 2006.
-A former middle school and high school choral director, and an active choral singer and accompanist throughout the Central Ohio area, she also enjoys eating good food, running (to counteract the good food!) and the Muppets.
+A former middle school and high school choral director, she holds a Bachelor of Music Education degree from Baldwin Wallace College Conservatory of Music.
+An active choral singer and accompanist throughout the Central Ohio area, she also enjoys good food, running (to counteract the good food…) and the Muppets.